 - Broker X =Buy 100 Shares

 Keep both the positions overnight and, the next day, close both of the positions at the same time, thereby closing both of the open positions.

 Because you haven’t closed the trades on the same day, it doesn’t qualify as a day trade.
 Hence, using this technique, you can attempt any number of day trades.

 - You will end up paying two extra commissions, brokerages and taxes.

 - You will also have to cater for slippages, both while buying and selling, though, sometimes it might be against you and other times it might turn out in your favor.

 Hence, slightly cumbersome, but worth a try.

-You can get additional information about PDT from other experienced traders.
-If you are just starting out as a trader, a carefully chosen mentor can offer valuable advice to help you to avoid PDT pitfalls that ensnare many an unsuspecting trader.
+You can get additional information about day trading from other experienced traders.
+If you are just starting out as a trader, a carefully chosen trading mentor can offer valuable advice to help you to avoid PDT pitfalls that ensnare many an unsuspecting trader.

 If you’re new to trading, be sure to check out our post on getting started with stock trading!

 Also be sure to check out our Steady Trade Podcast!
 In this episode, We go into the PDT rule, explain how it works and make the most out of your trades!